lulee13/LLee-CIVE202-Project5-Repository/README.md

 The project team will provide a simulation study using the Intelligent Driver Model (IDM) and create a visualization of the data from that simulation.
 The simulation will be done using the NGSIM data previously mentioned.

 # Files Key
+SOW - Scope of work written for this project
 ACD - Annotated Code Document
 Code - Jupyter Notebook containing the code used to analyze and plot the data used in the project
 Gantt Chart - Gantt Chart for this project
 Report - Comprehensive report over this project
-SOW - Scope of work written for this project
 Timesheet - Timesheet documenting time spent working on this project
-NGSIM(in) - NGSIM data used in this project
-NHTS(in) - NHTS data used in this project
+Table5-1.csv - Table containing steel beam data used by the code